 - Plaza Mayor – the main square of Trinidad

-- Bar La Canchanchara – THE cocktail bar of Trinidad
+- Bar La Canchanchara – THE cocktail bar in Trinidad

 - The Casa De La Musica